gzc/kicksystems/system_design.md

 ##1.Large String Process
 [Work BreakII](https://leetcode.com/problems/word-break-ii/)

 Q : Assuming length of string reach 1 trillion, how to design the system.

+A :